PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-catalog/module-selections.md

 - **Easily increase your customers' average cart size!** and the new blank page link **View all the Business modules {arrow icon}**.
 - **Find out about our partners' offers now** and the new blank page link **View the entire selection {arrow icon}**.

-## Module suggestion div UI
+## Module suggestion blocks UI

-The div (rectangle box) of the module suggestion contains:
+The div (rectangle box block) of the module suggestion contains:
 - **Icon**
 - **Full module name**
 - **The developer of module**